ksytwu100/employee-tracker/README.md

 Link to my GitHub profile (https://github.com/ksytwu100)

-The question in the module - It is your responsibility to include a note in the README section of your repo specifying code source and its location within your repo.
+The question in the module - It is your responsibility to include a note in the README section of your repo specifying the code source and its location within your repo.

-The application is built with my understanding of the required materials by attending classes, BCS tutoring sessions, Google searches, and references of the class activities in the modules.
+The application is built with my understanding of the required materials by attending classes, BCS tutoring sessions, Google searches, and references to the class activities in the modules.